reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 Here is an example of a component that calls an external function when its internal state changes:
 `embed:update-on-async-rendering/invoking-external-callbacks-before.js`

 Sometimes people use `componentWillUpdate` out of a misplaced fear that by the time `componentDidUpdate` fires, it is "too late" to update the state of other components.
 This is not the case.
 React ensures that any `setState` calls that happen during `componentDidMount` and `componentDidUpdate` are flushed before the user sees the updated UI.
-In general, it is better to avoid cascading updates like this, but in some cases they are unavoidable (for example, if you need to position a tooltip after measuring the rendered DOM element).
+In general, it is better to avoid cascading updates like this, but in some cases they are necessary (for example, if you need to position a tooltip after measuring the rendered DOM element).

 Either way, it is unsafe to use `componentWillUpdate` for this purpose in async mode, because the external callback might get called multiple times for a single update.
 Instead, the `componentDidUpdate` lifecycle should be used since it is guaranteed to be invoked only once per update:
 `embed:update-on-async-rendering/invoking-external-callbacks-after.js`